LeGrad: An Explainability Method for Vision Transformers via Feature Formation Sensitivity: Related Work

 \section{Related Work}

-\textbf{Gradient-Based Explanation Methods} Feature-attribution methods (also known as saliency methods) are a commonly used explanation technique that explain model decisions by assigning a score to each image pixel representing its importance to the model's output.
-Largely, these methods can be categorized into two groups~\cite{molnar2019}\,---\,gradient-based methods that compute explanations based on the gradient of the model's prediction with respect to each input pixel~\cite{simonyan2013deep,erhan2009visualizing,sundararajan2017axiomatic, springenberg2014striving,smilkov2017smoothgrad,kapishnikov2019xrai,selvaraju2017grad} and perturbation-based methods that measure pixel-importance by successively perturbing the input images and measuring the impact on the model's output~\cite{lundberg2017unified,ribeiro2016should,petsiuk2018rise,carter2019made,zeiler2014visualizing}.
-While both types of methods have been used successfully to identify reasoning, spurious correlation, and trustworthiness in traditional computer vision models~\cite{boggust2022shared, carter2021overinterpretation}, gradient-based methods are often more computationally efficient since they only require a single backwards pass and simple to understand since they are a direct function of the model's parameters and do not rely on additional models or image modifications.
-However, many existing gradient-based methods were designed for convolutional and feed-forward model architectures, so it is non-trivial to directly apply them to ViTs since ViTs do not contain spatial feature maps and include complex interactions between patches induced by the self-attention mechanism.
-Instead, we build on the simplicity and computational efficiency of gradient-based explanation methods to develop LeGrad, a gradient-based feature-attribution method specifically designed for ViT architectures.
+\textbf{Gradient-Based Explanation Methods} Feature-attribution methods are a commonly used explanation technique that explains model decisions by assigning a score to each image pixel, representing its importance to the model's output.
+Generally, these methods can be categorized into two groups~\citep{molnar2019}\,---\,gradient-based methods that compute explanations based on the gradient of the prediction of the model with respect to each input pixel~\citep{simonyan2013deep,erhan2009visualizing,sundararajan2017axiomatic, springenberg2014striving,smilkov2017smoothgrad,kapishnikov2019xrai,selvaraju2017grad} and perturbation-based methods that measure pixel importance by successively perturbing the input images and measuring the impact on the model output~\citep{lundberg2017unified,ribeiro2016should,petsiuk2018rise,carter2019made,zeiler2014visualizing}.
+While both types of methods have been used successfully to identify correlations and trustworthiness in traditional computer vision models~\citep{boggust2022shared, carter2021overinterpretation}, gradient-based methods are often more computationally efficient since they only require a single backwards pass.
+Further, they are easy to interpret since they are a direct function of the model's parameters and do not rely on additional models or image modifications.
+However, many existing gradient-based methods were designed for convolutional and feed-forward architectures, so it is non-trivial to directly apply them to ViTs since ViTs do not contain spatial feature maps and include complex interactions between patches induced by the self-attention mechanism.